hemanth/functional-programming-jargon/readme.md

 ## Contracts

-A contract specifies the obligations and guarentees of the behavior from a function or expression at runtime.
+A contract specifies the obligations and guarantees of the behavior from a function or expression at runtime.
 This acts as a set of rules that are expected from the input and output of a function or expression, and errors are generally reported whenever a contract is violated.

 ```js
 // Define our contract : int -> int